 AWS (Amazon Web Services) is overwhelming.
-If you’re new to AWS you’ll know all too well the feeling of being lost and not knowing where to start.
-Today, we’re going to change that.
-We’re going to clear the mist of uncertainty and discuss everything you need to know to begin your learning journey on AWS.
+If you’re new to AWS you’ll know the feeling of being lost and not knowing where to start.
+But today, that’s going to change change.
+We’re going to clear all your uncertainties and discuss everything you need to know to start your learning journey on AWS.

-Last week, I attended an AWS Game day.
+Last week, I was at an AWS Game day.
 An AWS Game day is an organised event designed to be a fun hands-on way to learn AWS…

-The game day was pretty impressive.
+The game day was impressive.
 The organisers setup various different AWS accounts with different services setup for the teams to experiment with.
-The goal was for each team to build services and consuming other teams services.
+The goal was for each team to build services and consume other teams services.

-As I sat there, with our teams junior developer, I was again reminded just how overwhelming AWS is.
-As we flicked back and forth between areas looking at our running servers, setting up new lambda functions, debugging application logs and system logs I can’t really imagine how anyone could mentally keep track.
+As I sat there with our teams junior developer I was reminded (again!) just how overwhelming AWS can be.
+We flicked back and forth between pages in AWS looking at our running servers, setting up new lambda functions, debugging application logs and system logs.

-I found myself promising that I’d go back and explain the various services.
-But as always, it’s hard to find the time.
-The whole experience got me thinking: if I were to learn AWS again, how I would approach it.
-And after giving it some thought, my advice comes down to three things.
+I found myself promising the junior developer I’d go back and explain it all — but we just didn’t find time.
+By the end of the whole experience it got me thinking: if I were to learn AWS again, how I would approach it?
+And when I came home, I set out to write this article to get it all down.

 What Is AWS?